intuition-dev/intuDocs/old/managers/slides.md

 - High Quality Design with mobile-first approach.
 - Express your branding through **beautiful and solid UI**.
 - Remember, our tech stack is ==**highly SEO-friendly**==.
-- Furthermore, our **Web Component based** approach makes possible quicker loading speeds and an integrated mobile experience that lowers user bounce rate.
+- Furthermore, our **Custom Elementsonent based** approach makes possible quicker loading speeds and an integrated mobile experience that lowers user bounce rate.

 ---
 <!-- *template: gaia -->
-# Intelligent Web Components
+# Intelligent Custom Elements

 ---

-### Intelligent Web Components
+### Intelligent Custom Elements
-- Wether you want to create from scratch a new site/app or update an existing one, we got you covered with reusable, solid and well-tested web components.
+- Wether you want to create from scratch a new site/app or update an existing one, we got you covered with reusable, solid and well-tested Custom Elements.

 ![40% center](images/web-components.png)

-- Our Web Components adopt the best practices for *Accelerated Mobile Pages*, also known as **AMP**.
+- Our Custom Elements adopt the best practices for *Accelerated Mobile Pages*, also known as **AMP**.
 ---
-### Intelligent Web Components
+### Intelligent Custom Elements

 #### The future of the Web
 - The **AMP** standard is increasingly being  adopted by major companies and startups alike.
 Since one of its mains targets is to produce **seamless interfaces** where user experience and ad monetization don't collide, but **intertwine**.